slhogle/hogleLabProjTemplate/README.md

 you would be able to view the website at this URL <https://GHUSERNAME.github.io/REPOSITORYNAME/>

 [Click here to view rendered notebooks of the analysis.](https://slhogle.github.io/hogleLabProjTemplate/)

+## Structure:
+The `_data_raw` directory should never be touched or modified!
+It includes raw data files obtained from instruments.

+The `data` directory is where processed data projects should go.
+Usually, in an analysis workflow you will start with raw data, clean/organize it, perhaps transform it in some way, then save that product in `data` for later branches of the workflow.

+The `R/Py` directories store analysis code/scripts for the project.
+I prefer to keep a separate directory for each analysis language I am using in the project, but you may, of course, combine all code, regardless of language, into a single directory structure if you prefer.

+Note: You can create whatever kind of sub-directory structure you prefer within `_data_raw`, `data`, `R`, and `Py`.
+You can also create other new directories.
+Some steps of the process will create new directories for you (e.g., running `renv::init`, or `quarto render`).
+This is expected.
+Renv will create its own `.gitignore` to prevent committing huge R environments.

 ## Manuscript: